VarunBanka/chat-bot/README.md

 ## Usage

-To use the application simply start the application by running the following command in your terminal:
+To use the application simply start the application by download the main.py file and then running the following command in your terminal:

 ```shell
 python main.py